Genrikh Novozhilov

-Genrikh Vasilevich Novozhilov (Ге́нрих Васи́льевич Новожи́лов; 27 October 1925 – 28 April 2019) was a Soviet and Russian aircraft designer.
+Genrikh Vasilyevich Novozhilov (Ге́нрих Васи́льевич Новожи́лов; 27 October 1925 – 28 April 2019) was a Soviet and Russian aircraft designer.
 He was a key designer of multiple Ilyushin passenger aircraft including the Il-18, Il-62, Il-76, and Il-96.

 Family and early life

 Novozhilov was born on 27 October 1925 in Moscow, Soviet Union, the son of military engineer Vasily Vasilyevich Sokolov, and his wife Iraida Ivanova Novozhilova, a servicewoman.
 The family lived near Clean Ponds, where one of his neighbours in the communal apartment worked in civil aviation.
 His parents divorced in 1937, with Novozhilov raised by his mother and attending School No. 233 V.R.
 Menzhinsky.
 The young Novozhilov aspired to be a pilot, but in September 1939 he suffered a severe leg injury, having to undergo several operations at the Botkin Hospital.
 He later recalled that "They plowed up the leg from the knee to the foot," ending his dreams of being a pilot.
 He was also keen on photography, with some of his work exhibited at the 1st All-Union Children's Photo Exhibition in 1939.
 After the German invasion of the Soviet Union in 1941, Novozhilov and his mother were temporarily evacuated to Penza.
 They returned to Moscow in August 1942, where Novozhilov began work at the physics department of the Moscow Aviation Institute, and a year later became a student in the aircraft-construction department.
 Here he first met Sergey Ilyushin when Ilyushin attended the faculty's graduation banquet.
 Novozhilov would later recall Ilyushin's spontaneity, and his skill at dancing and singing.